sohe1l/sfsu-rent/README.md

-# csc648-sp19-Team11
+# Housing portal for SFSU students
-todo: project description, team members, etc....
+Developed as a class project in a team of 7 students.

 # First time use
 1. Clone the repo.